-TOWNSCAPE & VISUAL (CHAPTER 11, VOL II)
+Townscape & Visual (Chapter 11, Vol II)

-The Townscape & Visual Impact Assessment (TVIA) has considered the potential townscape and visual effects of the proposed mixed use development upon the site and surrounding study area.
+The TVIA has considered the potential townscape and visual effects of the proposed mixed use development upon the site and surrounding study area.
 The assessment considers that a high standard of design will be secured by condition during the application process and as such all mitigation is embedded within the proposed scheme design.

 The desk-based study and site-based studies have identified a number of local townscape character areas to be assessed.
-The site is also located within close proximity to Stanley Park and Anfield Cemetery, both of which are listed within Historic England's Register of Parks and Gardens of Special Historic Interest in England (Grade II).
+The site is also located within close proximity to Stanley Park and Anfield Cemetery, both of which are Grade II Registered within Historic England's Register of Parks and Gardens of Special Historic Interest in England.